appsquickly/typhoon/README.md

 can get tricky, especially as your application gets more complex.

-So with dependency injection, rather than having objects make their own collaborators we have them supplied via an initializer or property setter - injected.
-The WeatherClient is now declared in a single place, and all of the classes that need to use it have it passed in.
+So with dependency injection, rather than having objects make their own collaborators we have them supplied via an initializer or property setter.
+WTF?
+Is that all they mean by 'injected'?.
+Yes it is.
+And because of this, the SimpleWeatherClientImpl is now declared in a single place, and all of the classes that need to use some kind of id<WeatherClient> have it passed in.
 This means that now:

 * If you want to change from one implementation to another, you need only change a single declaration.
 * Classes are easier to test, because we can supply mocks and stubs in place of collaborators.
-* It promotes separation of concerns and a contract between classes.
+* It promotes separation of concerns and a clear contract between classes.
 * Your app is easier to maintain and can accommodate new requirements.

 You don't need a depencency injection container to use this pattern, but as shown below it helps.